Skip to content

 Step-by-step Description

-Step 1-2: Initiation and locking
+Step 1-2: Initiation and Locking

 User sends jetton tokens to NativeProxy.
 The payload specifies recipient address and target network.
 Proxy locks tokens and emits TvmTvmNative event.

-Step 3: Event contract deployment
+Step 3: Event Contract Deployment

 Proof API generates transaction Merkle proof.
 EventConfiguration deploys event contract with proof data in destination network.